 - Know how to get referrals to specialists, if needed.

-- Know the limitations of health insurance coverage once they reach adulthood.
+- Know the limitations of health insurance coverage when they reach adulthood.

-- Plan ahead for medical coverage as an independent once parents' coverage expires for dependents.
+- Plan ahead for medical coverage as an independent when parents' coverage expires for dependents.

 - If necessary, meet with the local Social Security office to apply for benefits.